andresp/cablemodem-status/README.md

 `*/2 * * * * /usr/bin/python3 /opt/cm-status/retriever.py 2>&1 > /dev/null`

+## Docker

+You can build your own image by running:

+`docker build -f "Dockerfile" -t cablemodemstatus:latest .`

+Once built, create a directory on your host for your configuration.ini file.
+Then start a container referring to the configuration:

+`docker run -d --name cablemodemstatus --restart unless-stopped -v /opt/cablemodemstatus/configuration.ini:/app/configuration.ini cablemodemstatus:latest`

+You can monitor the container's status by running:

+`docker logs -f cablemodemstatus`

 ## Todo

 * Make the script modular to support various types of modems.
 Priority on latest gen DOCSIS 3.1 modems such as: